ProvableHQ/leo/RELEASING.md

    verifies the tag version matches `Cargo.toml`, and creates the tag if it doesn't already exist (for manual dispatch triggers).
 2. **Build** - Compiles all binaries from the crate for all supported targets.
+3. **Metadata** - Generates release notes and `leo-release.toml` in parallel with the platform builds.
-3. **Release** - Creates a GitHub Release and uploads platform ZIPs.
+4. **Release** - Creates a GitHub Release with release notes, uploads platform ZIPs, and uploads `leo-release.toml`.

 The workflow is fully idempotent - every job is safe to re-run.